bacpop/mandrake/docs/installation.rst

 - Remove and reinstall miniconda.
 - Never install anything in the base environment
-- Create a new environment for mandrake with ``conda create -n mandrake_env poppunk``
+- Create a new environment for mandrake with ``conda create -n mandrake_env mandrake``

 conda-forge also has some helpful tips: https://conda-forge.org/docs/user/tipsandtricks.html